 These places are only one to two hours outside London by train or car, and we will pass through the natural beauty of the southern English countryside, with rolling hills and a patchwork of green fields, dotted with stately oak, beech, and ash trees, and bounded by ancient hedgerows.

-20 miles west of central London and 9 miles from Heathrow, Windsor is dominated by Windsor Castle - a Royal Palace, the largest and oldest inhabited castle in the world and an official residence of Queen Elizabeth II.
+20 miles west of central London and 9 miles from Heathrow, Windsor is dominated by Windsor Castle - a Royal Palace, the largest and oldest inhabited castle in the world and an official residence of King Charles III.
 I live in Windsor and regularly guide the Castle and the towns of Windsor and Eton.

-Because the Queen is often here, there is always a detachment of the Guards based in the castle, and you will often see them marching through the precincts in their distinctive black bearskins and red tunics.
+Because the King is often here, there is always a detachment of the Guards based in the castle, and you will often see them marching through the precincts in their distinctive black bearskins and red tunics.
 You’ll get much closer to them at the Changing of the Guard, this very British military ceremony complete with music.
 And I won’t forget St George’s Chapel which is a medieval jewel.
-It is the burial place of ten English kings, including Henry VIII and Charles I, as well as the Queens parents.
-It was the venue for Prince Harry’s wedding to Meghan Markle in 2018 and recently saw the funeral of Prince Philip, the Duke of Edinburgh.
+It is the burial place of ten English kings, including Henry VIII and Charles I, as well as the late Queen, her husband, and parents.
+It was the venue for Prince Harry’s wedding to Meghan Markle in 2018 and recently saw the funeral of Queen Elizabeth IIand Prince Philip, the Duke of Edinburgh.
 Its stunning Perpendicular Gothic vaulted roof is a genuinely astonishing sight, and the chancel pews are resplendent with the banners and heraldry of famous Knights of the realm.

 Around 90 minutes by car to south west of London, Stonehenge is the greatest stone age monument in England and one of the world’s greatest mysteries.
 Set in Salisbury Plain, a huge area of rolling chalk grassland, this unique monument was first constructed about 5,000 years ago, the large stones that everyone recognises were erected around 4,500 years ago.
 As we walk around the circle we can ponder the mystery of how and why it was built.
 Although I follow all the latest theories about the monument, but no-one knows its exact purpose.